agjino/fastlog/readme.md

 ## Getting Started

 Fastlog is an implementation of various OOP and general development concepts.

-> - Proper *data validation*.
+* Proper *data validation*.
 While validation and sanitization are regarded as tedious, repetitive tasks, they are the first line of defense and the most important.
-> - *Multiple configuration environments* that you can switch to when you're developing, testing and deploying.
+* *Multiple configuration environments* that you can switch to when you're developing, testing and deploying.
-> - *Interfaces and Polymorphism* as means of building pluggable modules.
+* *Interfaces and Polymorphism* as means of building pluggable modules.
-> - *Prepared statements* in MySQL to avoid sql injections.
+* *Prepared statements* in MySQL to avoid sql injections.
-> - *Caching of results* for compute-intesive calculations to manage acceptable response times
+* *Caching of results* for compute-intesive calculations to manage acceptable response times
-> - *Concurrency handling* in MySQL through Select For Update
+* *Concurrency handling* in MySQL through Select For Update
-> - *Stress testing*
+* *Stress testing*
-> - *Unit testing*
+* *Unit testing*
-> - Meaningful *error responses*
+* Meaningful *error responses*

+> The **MySqlCachedResponseLogger** is an experiemental functionality where data that would take a long time to compute is kept into a cache and served from that cache, until the cache is older that a certain number of seconds specified in config.php:maxCacheAge.
+> The function retrieves data from cache first.
+Verifies if this data is too old.
+If it is, does a second retrieval with the For Update intent.
+In this way, the cache table is now locked.
+However, another request might have updated the cache in the meantime, therefore another check for cache age is performed before it is decided whether to use the cached data or do a recalculation and cache update.

 ### Prerequisites